manojm-dev/Buttlerbot/README.md

 3) **visualize.launch.py**: Launches RViz and Rqt visualization tools with configurable parameters.
 The default parameters are: `use_sim_time:=true`, `use_rviz:=true` and `use_rqt:=false`

 ### 2) butlerbot_gazebo
-The butlerbot_gazebo package will include configurations and launch files for simulating the Butlerbot in Gazebo, with realistic physics and sensor simulation.
+The butlerbot_gazebo package is responsible for simulating the Butlerbot robot in a Gazebo environment.
+It includes the necessary configurations to launch the robot within a simulated cafe environment.

+#### Launch files

+1) **gazebo.launch.py**: Launches the Gazebo simulator with the cafe environment and spawns the Butlerbot robot at its home position

+Launch files
+gazebo.launch.py: Launches the Gazebo simulator with the cafe environment and spawns the Butlerbot robot at its home position.
+The launch file ensures that the robot is correctly placed in the simulation and is ready for tasks such as navigation and interaction with the environment.

 ### 3) butlerbot_localization
 The butlerbot_localization package will manage the robot's localization using techniques such as SLAM, ensuring accurate positioning within the café environment.